meuhlang/meuh/site/docs/reference/index.md

 !!! note ""
     :warning: This section is still in progress

-This document present a syntactic grammar for the language.
+This document present the syntactic grammar of the MeuhLang.

 ## Compilation Unit

-A `compilation-unit` define defines the overall structure of a source file.
+A `compilation-unit` defines the overall structure of a source file.

 <div class="compilation-unit"></div>